-10.2.5.
+10.2.4.2.
 PillarSwapMoveSelector

-A pillar is a set of planning entities which have the same planning value(s) for their planning variable(s).
 The PillarSwapMove selects two different entity pillars and swaps the values of all their variables for all their entities.

 PillarSwapMove Swap all variables of 2 pillars.
 A pillar is a set of entities with the same value(s).